 Star light, star bright, first star I see tonight...

-The Atacama Desert has everything for the amateur and professional stargazer alike - this really is one of the best places for stargazing.
+Chile's Atacama Desert has everything for the amateur and professional stargazer alike.
+This really is one of the best places for stargazing.

 The Milky Way

 Made up of over 200 billion stars, the Milky Way is easily visible with the naked eye in the Atacama Desert.

 Stargazing at your hotel